mohammeddahhani/limited-ressources-aloha-protocol/README.tex.md

 # Algorithmic Solution:

-Our algorithm iteratively runs the process described in the figure above for a given number of stations time slots until all collisions are resolved.
-We use it to compute the expected number of having $k$ success given $N$ and $N_s$.
+Our algorithm iteratively runs the process described in the figure above for a given number of stations and time slots until all collisions are resolved.
+We use it to compute the expected number of successful transmissions given $N$ and $N_s$.

 # Requirements: